 We understand that finding the money for college might be hard.
 That's why we offer a variety of assistance programs to finance your education.
-Last year, more than a thousand students were recipients of over \$7.75 million in financial assistance, through scholarships, tuition waivers, loans and on-campus employment.
+Last year, nearly three thousand students were recipients of over \$11.2 million in financial assistance, through scholarships, tuition waivers, loans and on-campus employment.